SK-EID/smart-id-java-client/README.md

 // Generate QR-code or dynamic link to be displayed to the user using sessionToken and sessionSecret provided in the authenticationResponse
 ```
+Jump to [Generate QR-code and dynamic link](#generating-qr-code-or-dynamic-link) to see how to generate QR-code or dynamic link from the response.

 ## Session status request handling for v3.0